Music Kickup: Roll-out plan

 Music Kickup was launched at MIDEM in 2012 with a closed alpha release.
 A closed beta was released in Fall 2012 and public beta on 15 July 2013.
 The company aims at global coverage, but early launch focus has been in Europe – Nordics, Baltics, Germany, France, Spain and the UK.

 Business model

-Music Kickup act as a label cloud service for the artist to use it as their own.
+Music Kickup acts as a label cloud service for artists to use it as their own.
 Music Kickup handles all contracts, rights management, and industry connections – potentially leaving the artist to concentrate on their art.
 The cloud label offers them support typical to major labels and specialized tools for creating, collaborating and commercially publishing with global physical and digital distribution.

 The artist or band can end the contract freely at will.
 Cutting ties with the cloud label will not involve any fines, and any created content can be taken elsewhere immediately, or in case of recent commercially release, after a short sales curfew.